stef-van-looveren/learning-drupal-as-a-framework/readme.md

 <!-- GETTING STARTED -->
 ## Getting Started

-First, set up a fresh Drupal 9 installation
+First, set up a fresh Drupal 9 installation. <strong>Currently, the code is tested against the latest D9 (9.5).
+Please be a bit patient, I'm planning to port to D10 quickly :).</strong>

 ### Installation